 3. Unzip the SDK (in Windows Explorer use a right mouse click 'Extract All...') into the directory \cartotype-eval.

-4. Get the public CartoType sources matching the major and minor version from the public repository.
-In these instructions the sources are CartoType-Public-5-6.
+4. Get the public CartoType sources from the public repository and put them into the directory \cartotype-eval.

-5. Open the Maps app project file \cartotype-eval\CartoType-Public-5-4\src\apps\Maps\Maps.pro in Qt Creator.
+5. Open the Maps app project file \cartotype-eval\CartoType-Public\src\apps\Maps\Maps.pro in Qt Creator.

 6. Configure the project to use Desktop Qt 5.10.1 MSVC2017 64bit, and choose either the Debug or Release build.